lemonhandgrenade/MCT/README.md

 ### Arguments

-`-h, --help`: Shows the help dialogue with all arguments.
+`-h, --help`: Shows the help dialogue with all optional arguments.
 `-i <file>, --input <file>`: Path to the language file pre written. eg: ...\assets\minecraft\lang\en_us.json
 `-l <language>, --language <language>`: The desired language to translate to.
 See [Supported Languages](#supported-languages) for the list of current languages.
+`-m <method>, --method <method>`: The method that should be used when translating. "safe", "unsafe"
+Safe translates line by line and is far more accurate than unsafe however takes a lot longer.
+Unsafe batch translates the entire value range at once.
+However, in doing so translations can be very inaccurate but overall extermely fast.
 `-d, --debug`: Outputs the current line being translated beside the progress bar whilst translating.

 ## GUI